Melbourne Mesothelioma Lawyer

 Those who are at the greatest risk of developing mesothelioma due to asbestos exposure have generally worked in certain occupations.
-There is also evidence that those who lived in the same household with individuals who were regularly exposed to asbestos over an extended period may also be at risk of developing illness due to particles entering the household on the skin, hair, clothing, and shoes of exposed workers.
+There is also evidence that those who lived in the same household with individuals who were regularly exposed over an extended period may also be at risk of developing illness due to particles entering the household on the skin, hair, clothing and shoes of exposed workers.
 In the 1940s, millions of Americans in the following trades may have been exposed to airborne particles due to their jobs:

 - asbestos mining and milling

 In addition to workers who were exposed in the 19th and early 20th centuries, individuals who were involved in the rescue, recovery, and cleanup at the 9/11 World Trade Center attack site are at risk for developing asbestos-related ailments.
 However, because it may take 10 to 40 years for symptoms of related diseases to appear, these individuals will need to be monitored closely for decades.
 With exception of those exposed during the World Trade Center efforts, workers today are at a much smaller risk of developing health conditions caused by exposure due to government regulations and improvements in workplace safety.

 While all asbestos is considered hazardous, researchers believe some types may specifically correlate with certain diseases.
 Several studies suggest “amphibole” forms may be more likely to cause mesothelioma because the fibers remain in the lungs longer.
 The amount of asbestos to which an individual is exposed, duration of exposure, size, shape, and chemical makeup of fibers, and source of exposure also have an impact the development of illness.
 Related disease risk is especially high among smokers as well as those who have preexisting lung disease.

 Filing an asbestos-related claim in Melbourne